There’s no doubt that sugar is really bad for our health in general.

 When you shift the way you look at sugar it will change how much you want to eat it.

-So educate yourself about all the harm that sugar can do to your body and the effect it has on cancer.
+So educate yourself about all the harm that sugar can do to your body and the effect it has on illnesses.

 And when you go to eat it you’ll have that information at the forefront of your mind which will make you a lot less likely to want to eat those foods.